 Introduction

-Meeting acquaintances engenders a greater sense of relaxation compared to encounters with unfamiliar individuals.
-Despite the initial awkwardness inherent in first-time interactions, multiple encounters make it easier and much more relaxed.
-Consequently, individuals would experience a phenomenon wherein more encounters yield more favorable impressions of the person than the initial meeting.
-Previous studies have demonstrated that people perceive greater attractiveness in a collocutor encountering more, namely with whom they feel more familiarity (Zajonc, 1968; Ebbesen et al., 1976; Moreland & Zajonc, 1982; Lee, 2001; Peskin & Newell, 2004).
+Meeting acquaintances engenders a greater sense of relaxation.
+Despite the initial awkwardness in first-time interactions, multiple encounters make it easier and much more relaxed.
+Consequently, individuals would experience a phenomenon wherein more encounters yield more favorable impressions of the person.
+Previous studies have demonstrated that people perceive greater attractiveness in a person encountering more, namely with whom they feel more familiarity (Zajonc, 1968; Ebbesen et al., 1976; Moreland & Zajonc, 1982; Lee, 2001; Peskin & Newell, 2004).
 Along with these studies, the positive relationship between familiarity and attraction has been suggested by many researchers.

-When examining the relationship between familiarity and attraction, it is necessary to pay attention to various facets of familiarity.
-A state of high familiarity often coincides with the following circumstances ─ repeated exposures to the target, more information about them, disclosure of more intimate information, heightened interdependency, reinforcement learning through positive experiences.
-The relationship between familiarity and attraction can be explained through the lens of each of these dimensions.
-For example, the mere exposure effect (Zajonc, 1968) clarifies the positive correlation between frequent exposures and attraction.
-Similarly, the effect of disclosure of intimate information aligns with social penetration theory (Altman & Taylor,1973).

-Among the various aspects of familiarity, our investigation centered on the amount of information, particularly that obtained through non-face-to-face channels.
+Among various aspects of familiarity, our investigation centered on the amount of information, particularly that obtained through non-face-to-face channels.
 The rapid development of information technology has highlighted the need to investigate how the information acquired without direct interaction influences interpersonal attraction.
 Since social media has become popular, interacting and building relationships online has become more common (Parks & Floyd, 1996; Gennaro & Button, 2007).
 Distinct qualitative differences likely exist between online opportunities that enhance familiarity with an individual and those occurring face-to-face.
 Online platforms host not only real-time interactions, such as conversations, but also unilateral engagements, such as browsing a person's profile or posts (Ramirez et al., 2002; Wise et al., 2010) that serve as an important way of online information-seeking (Antheunis et al., 2010).
 It has also been suggested that such one-sided information search is more prevalent in the early stages of relationships (Fox & Anderegg, 2014).
 In summary, the evolution of online communication underscores the significance of information acquired without interaction among the diverse facets of familiarity.

 The Uncertainty Reduction Theory